jbouwh/smtp-starttls-ciphers/README.md

 # smtp-starttls-ciphers
 BASH script to test the MTA ciphers supported based on the [NCSC security guidelines for TLS](https://www.ncsc.nl/documenten/publicaties/2021/januari/19/ict-beveiligingsrichtlijnen-voor-transport-layer-security-2.1) (Dutch)

 Requires a linux environment with openssl and tls 1.3 support.
+WSL on Windows is also supported.

 This script is only intended to ensure the correct ciphers are available.
 This scripts does not test the correct sequence oth the cipers.
 A good way to complicancy is testing on [internet.nl](https://internet.nl).